-The Commission is satisfied that the inclusion of a cross-reference to the confidentiality exceptions to the general confidentiality obligations on Registered Participants in rule 8.6 of the Rules will contribute to achievement of the NEO by promoting efficient coordinated connection applications.
-Therefore, the Commission has adopted Grid Australia's Rule change proposal to provide an explicit cross-reference to the confidentiality exceptions to the general confidentiality obligations on Registered Participants in the Rules.
-This would clarify that NSPs may disclose information in certain circumstances to Registered Participants and other persons to facilitate coordinated connection applications and enquiries.
-This change will be given effect through an explicit cross-reference in clauses 5.3.8(a)(2) and 5.3.8(d) to rule 8.6 in the draft Rule.
+The Commission is satisfied that the inclusion of a cross-reference in clause 5.3.8 of the Rules to the confidentiality exceptions to the general confidentiality obligations on Registered Participants in rule 8.6 of the Rules will contribute to achievement of the NEO.
+This is because the cross-reference in clause 5.3.8 of the Rules will promote efficient coordinated connection applications.
+Therefore, the Commission has adopted Grid Australia's Rule change proposal to provide an explicit cross-reference in clause 5.3.8 of the Rules to the confidentiality exceptions to the general confidentiality obligations on Registered Participants under rule 8.6 of the Rules.
+The vi Rule Determination - Confidentiality Provisions for Network Connections